Yanchev14/MartixOS/README.md

 ## Installation / Testing

 ### 1. Testing in a Virtual Machine
-1. Download the ISO file
+1. Download the 7z file
-2. Create a VM with at least 2GB RAM and 20GB disk
+2. Uncompress the file
+3. Burn the ISO file into a flash drive, using Balena Etcher
-3. Boot the ISO
+4. Boot the ISO
-4. Search the Application "Install MartixOS" and you'll see an installer, called archinstall
+5. Search the Application "Install MartixOS" and you'll see an installer, called archinstall
-5. configure the system in archinstall and then install the system
+6. configure the system in archinstall and then install the system